-SFL Advance is an annual retreat for incoming chapter presidents and IFC, NPHC, MGC, and Panhellenic council officers.
+SFL Advance is an annual retreat for incoming chapter presidents and IFC, NPHC, MGC, and PHA council officers.
 The retreat focuses on leadership skill development, community building, relationship building, and providing new presidents and officers with resources they will need to be successful in their positions.
 SFL Advance curriculum is developed by the Sorority & Fraternity Life staff and is evaluated each year.